tjmahr/dissertation/docs/18-aim1-general-discussion.md

 measures are highly related; to hit a higher peak at time *x*, a growth curve needs to start from higher baseline or have steeper slope.
-The idea of certainty suggests an alternative explanation of the predictive power of word recognition: Children who are more accruate (or less uncertain) during word recognition can extract *more information* from the speech signal.
+The idea of certainty suggests an alternative explanation of the predictive power of word recognition: Children who are more accurate (or less uncertain) during word recognition can extract and activate *more information* from the speech signal.

 [^fernald]: "The infant who identifies familiar words more quickly has more resources available for attending to subsequent words, with